acidburn0zzz/Nemo-UltraCopier/README.md

 3- Uncompress the file Nemo-UltraCopier.zip and copy the contents of 3  files to the place /home/USER/.local/share/nemo/actions where USER it's your user account.

+4- Give permission for execute the file /home/USER/.local/share/nemo/actions/nemo-ultracopier.py.

-4- Test the result and enjoy.
+5- Test the result and enjoy.

 Change log